 You should buy Heinz Chili Sauce if you don’t already have a favorite.
 It has such a great flavor!

 Can I make my own chili sauce?

-Combine 2 cups of ketchup with 4 tablespoons of brown sugar, 2 tablespoons of vinegar and a dash of allspice.
+To make your own chili sauce, combine two cups of ketchup with four tablespoons of brown sugar, two tablespoons of vinegar, and a dash of allspice.
 So easy if you don’t have chili sauce on hand!